giovannicandido/angular-http-interceptor/README.md

 The library [https://github.com/atende/angular-spa](https://github.com/atende/angular-spa) provide a `RefreshTokenHttpInterceptor` that is good to maintain, the `withInterceptors` will override that.
 You can still provide it again

 The method `InterceptorModule.withInterceptors()` accepts all kinds of providers (ValueProviders, FactoryProviders...) and plain classes.
-Exemples:
+Examples:

     InterceptorModule.withInterceptors([InterceptorClass])
     InterceptorModule.withInterceptors([{ provide: Interceptor, useClass: InterceptorClass }])